louisstow/doc.sproute.io/notes.md

 # Building a persistent Notes app for Firefox OS

-In this tutorial we will be building a notes app like Evernote, from scratch!
+In this tutorial we will be building a notes app (like Evernote) from scratch and deploy it to Firefox OS!

 A persistent notes app needs a place to store all the notes for a user (so no one else can read it).
 For this we will use my own backend solution called [Sproute](http://getsproute.com).
 Sproute is a hosted web framework for quickly building dynamic webapps.

 First [create an account](http://getsproute.com/signup) with a unique subdomain then access the Dashboard through `http://<mysubdomain>.sproute.io/admin`.
+You must login with the same details used to signup to Sprotue.

 ## Models

-In Sproute there is a concept called Models.
+In Sproute there is a concept called [Models](http://getsproute.com/docs/models).
 A model defines the dynamic data in our app with properties for data integrity.
 We will need a model called `notes` with the following fields:

 - `body`: Text, Required, Min: `1`
-- `sharing`: Text, Values: `public, private`, Default: `private`
+- `sharing`: Text, Allowed Values: `public, private`, Default Value: `private`

 The `body` field will store the contents of the note.
 The `sharing` field will specify whether the note can be viewed by others (with a direct link) or just the owner.
 This is all the data we need to define, everything else is covered by [built-in fields](http://getsproute.com/docs/rest#built-in-fields).